adidasOne/tutuu-market-eco-mvp/DEVELOPMENT-PROGRESS.md

 - ✅ All API endpoints accessible externally
 - ✅ Proper error handling and validation

-**The MVP backend is now 80% complete and ready for frontend integration!**
+**The MVP backend is now 80% complete and ready for database integration and frontend development!**

 ## 📊 Technical Metrics